seeingnft/teia-/Governance-on-Teia.md

-`We believe in shared ownership on the platform, no one should have exclusive rights over others` _(from the Teia Core Values Manifesto)_
+"We believe in shared ownership on the platform, no one should have exclusive rights over others"

+_(from the Teia Core Values Manifesto)_

 The fundamental principles that shape the community are the same as those for its governance: Inclusivity, Respect, Community/Solidarity, Decentralization, Simplicity, Accessibility, Sustainability and Creativity.